kq-li/eff-x/log.md

 - Theorized that exprs can have effects, and commands just provide an order on exprs
     - Can be implemented with unops/binops or native funcs
     - Sequences of assignments of exprs can be reordered and optimized

+## 12/15
+## 2 hours
+- Reimplemented interpreter for new lower-level language